screepers/steamless-client/README.md

 - `--package` &mdash; Used to set the path to the Screeps package.nw file.
 Use this if the path isn't automatically detected.
 - `--host` &mdash; Changes the host address. (default: localhost)
 - `--port` &mdash; Changes the port. (default: 8080)
-- `--backend` &mdash; Used to configure a backend URL.
+- `--backend` &mdash; Used to configure a backend url.
 If provided, the client app proxies this endpoint and the server list page is disabled.
-- `--internal_backend` &mdash; Used to configure an internal backend URL.
+- `--internal_backend` &mdash; Used to configure an internal backend url.
 If provided, the client app uses this address to reference the internal server endpoint.
 - `--server_list` &mdash; Used to set the path to a custom server list json config file.
 - `--beautify` &mdash; Formats .js files loaded in the client for debugging.